patmaddox/cdp_exploration/README.md

 # Conventions

 Run each experiment from their own directory.
-Otherwise stuff won't workf (thanks bash!)
+Otherwise stuff won't work (thanks bash!)

+# Nifty stuff

+Create a new experiment with `new_experiment.sh`